pingcap/blog/2017-05-23-perconalive17.md

 To join the tables mentioned in the previous query, TiKV reads the tables in parallel.
 When reading the smaller table, TiKV starts to build a Hash Table in memory.
 When reading the bigger table, the data is sent to several Join Workers.
 When the Hash Table is finished, all the Join Workers will be notified to start Join in stream and output the Joined Table.

-TiDB’s SQL layer currently supports 3 kinds of distributed join type, hashjoin / sort merge join (when the optimizer thinks even the smallest table is too large to fit in memory and the predicates contains indexed column, optimizer would choose sort merge join) / index lookup join.
+TiDB's SQL layer currently supports 3 kinds of distributed join type, hashjoin / sort merge join (when the optimizer thinks even the smallest table is too large to fit in memory and the predicates contains indexed column, optimizer would choose sort merge join) / index lookup join.

 [Back to the top](#top)